High-energy $\eta^{(\prime)}\pi$ photoproduction and the nature of exotic waves: Double-vector exchange model

 in the Gottfried-Jackson (GJ) frame of the $\eta^{(\prime)}\pi$ system, in which the $z$-axis is aligned with the photon beam, the nucleons lie in the $xz$ plane, and both nucleon momenta have negative $x$ components (see \cref{sec:kinematics} for details).

 As Reggeons emerge from the sum of definite spin-parity exchanges, we start by considering the values compatible with symmetries.
 The simplest diagram of this form is the exchange of two vector mesons as shown in~\cref{fig:diagram}.
 Natural-parity exchanges are expected to provide the leading contribution at high energies.
 Because the meson produced at the photon vertex carries most of the beam momentum in the Lab frame, we will denote ``fast-$\eta$'' (``fast-$\pi$'') the diagrams in which $P_1$ is the $\eta^{(\prime)}$ ($\pi$) meson, and $P_2$ the other pseudoscalar meson. $V_1$ and $V_2$ are the top and the bottom exchanged vectors, respectively.
-Four configurations are considered: \bsub \esub The $\phi$ exchange is also allowed, but it would be responsible for significant differences in the $\eta$ and $\eta'$ beam asymmetries, which have been ruled out~\cite{Mathieu:2017jjs, GlueX:2019adl}.
+Four configurations are considered: \bsub \esub The $\phi$ exchange is also allowed, but it would be responsible for significant differences in the $\eta$ and $\eta'$ beam asymmetries, which are not supported by existing measurements~\cite{Mathieu:2017jjs, GlueX:2019adl}.
+We have explicitly checked that including the $\phi$ exchange in our calculation would modify the cross section by only a few percent, well below other model uncertainties.
 Hence, its contribution is neglected.

 Each contribution to the amplitude factorizes naturally into three vertices, whose Lorentz structures are uniquely determined by the quantum numbers of the participating particles.
 The top vertex involves the vector-vector-pseudoscalar interaction